 – If you’re a new business and have (or expect to have) at least 50 FTEs for the current year, you’re considered to be an ALE.

 – While employees who have coverage through a Veteran Affairs (VA) health program or TRICARE (health benefits for military personnel, retirees, or their family members) aren’t included in the count for the number of FTEs, those who are eligible for Medicare, Medicaid, or a spouse’s employer are included when calculating the number of full-time employees or FTEs.

 What kind of health insurance do I need to provide?

-Under the ACA, if you have 50 or more FTEs, the insurance you supply to your employees and their dependents must meet two requirements:
+Under the ACA, if you have 50 or more FTEs, the health insurance plan you supply to your employees and their dependents must meet two MEC requirements:

 - It must be “affordable.”
-In 2020, that means the cheapest single-person plan must have a premium that is 9.78% or less of an employee’s overall household income.
-You can use employees’ Form W-2 wages, rate of pay, or the federal poverty line to determine whether a policy is affordable.
+In 2023, that means the cheapest single-person plan must have a monthly premium that is less than 9.12% of an employee’s household income.
+You can use employees’ Form W-2 wages, rate of pay, or the federal poverty line to determine whether a policy meets the ACA’s affordability requirement.

 - It must provide “minimum value.”
 A plan provides “minimum value” if it covers at least 60% of the expected total cost of services.
 The IRS provides a minimum value calculator and other guidance.

 How quickly do I need to provide coverage if the mandate applies to my business?